thirdtank/brut/brutrb.com/ai.md

 something to get this launched.
 Please reach out if you want to make a better one + other assets.
 I'm willing to pay a real person.

-## AI That Teachs You About Brut Does Not Currently Exist
+## AI Completions Should Be Viewed with Skepticism

 Due to how LLMs work, there is naturally nothing in any model about Brut.
 Anything an existing model tells you about Brut is **100% untrustworthy**.
 We hope to allow LLMs to consume Brut's